 Most of today’s communication happens online.
-Whether you’re asking your co–worker when they’ll finish their task or you’re chatting with a support agent to find out why your Netflix doesn’t work.
+It’s happening whether you’re asking your coworker when they’ll finish their task or if you’re chatting with a support agent to find out why your shipment is taking so long to arrive.

-Online communication is a big part of our lives: work and private and it sometimes results in confusion.
+Online communication is a big part of our lives, and it shouldn’t be surprising that it sometimes causes confusion.
 Body language and nonverbal signals are replaced by emoticons and gifs.
 And what about when someone is not using emoticons?
 They have to be angry, right?
-It all makes it easy to jump into the trap of “what does somebody mean.”
+It all makes it easy to jump into the trap of “what do they mean.”

-Are you screaming at me or what?
+Are you screaming at me?

 You can imagine my first thought.
 And the second.
-Has this lady just screamed at me?
+Did this lady just scream at me?
 Did I give her a reason to do so?
 These thoughts made me feel bad about the whole experience.
 I wanted to write back, but I didn’t.
 The service was unpleasant.
 Maybe I’m too sensitive, or maybe it’s my “customer-centric” focus.
 Either way, I don’t want to be worried if she will be annoyed with my questions in the future.

 Where do we talk about what?

-Here’s the situation we faced a while ago.
-Justyna, our content writer, had a good advice about email marketing and posted it on Slack in the #general channel, so that everyone could see it.
+Here’s a situation we faced a while ago.
+One of our colleagues had good advice about email marketing and posted it on Slack in the #general channel so that everyone could see it.
 Or at least that’s what she thought.
-Because even though the entire company is on this channel, some might have muted it, some might have gone on vacation.
+Even though the entire company is on this channel, some might have muted it or some might have gone on vacation.
 That’s why we agreed that the best place for important messages is email.
 On Slack, after two days, the message would sink under all kinds of other ones.

 Now, when people come back from holidays and check their email, they can see all of the important messages.
-Setting up the rules within your company, but also within your department, will make your life communication much smoother.
+Setting up the rules within your company, but also within your department, will make your communication much smoother.

 Everybody uses online channels differently.
-Some people are on Gmail, Slack and Facebook Messenger all the time.
+Some people are on Gmail, Slack, and Facebook Messenger all the time.
 Some snooze their notifications and check them only twice a day.

 The use of emojis is a complicated topic.
-Too much emojis make it hard to treat you professionally.
+Too many emojis make it hard to treat you professionally.
 On the other hand, when you don’t use any emojis at all, people feel like you’ve left your smile at home.

 Let’s take this example:

-Instead, a boss can say: “Well John, I know you have a lot of work and it’s great you’re integrating with others, but I think with a little time management you can do it! :)”
+Instead, a boss can say: “Well, John, I know you have a lot of work and it’s great you’re integrating with others, but, I think with a little time management, you can do it! :)”

 When you write something, it doesn’t just disappear

-Practice online communication rules on the most popular channels
+Practice online communication rules on popular channels

 1. Email communication